 Even in hotels often the “shower” is this style, a hot shower is a very rare thing.
 Borneo is very hot all year round, so I guarantee you a nice bucket of cold water on the head is not bad at all.

-communicate and connect while traveling in Borneo
+Communicate and connect while traveling in Borneo

 Sabah and Sarawak

-Almost everyone speaks English so it is very easy to make friends, but if you learn a few words of Malay, it will make you a nicer person.
+The WiFi is not very common in restaurants, but you can find it quite easily at hotels in the cities.
+Almost everyone speaksEnglish so it is very easy to make friends, but if you learn a few words of Malay, it will make you a nicer person.
 Malaysian language is very simple.

 Try Couchsurfing to meet like-minded people with whom to communicate in a common language.
 That said, Indonesian and Malaysian languages are very very similar, so learn once, use twice.

-riding Borneo roads
+Riding Borneo roads

 Road conditions in Sabah and Sarawak

 The main roads are brand newasphalt and there is not much traffic.
 To reach more remote destinations, however, it is easy to get into dirt roads.
 Some of these, during the rainy season, are impassable unless you have a 4×4, so, if you want to leave the main road, try to know exactly about the road conditions before you venture out.

 Most of Sarawak is flat, while in Sabah there are more mountains.
 We did the Crocker range and it was one of the heaviest climbs of our life.
 Along the coast though, there is not a single hill worth mentioning.
-Riding Borneo in it’s Malaysian part is overall easy and straightforward.
+Riding Borneo in its Malaysian part is overall easy and straightforward.

 Road conditions in Kalimantan

 Their cheap plastic is perfect to get dry soon, while any kind of Gore-Tex or waterproof shoe won’t stand a tropical downpour.
 Not the most comfortable to cycle with or walk but doable, we cycled all of South East Asia with those.

 About raincoats, it’s really too hot all year round for any kind of jacket while riding or backpacking Borneo, so the best option is a cheap light plastic poncho or, even better, simply get wet in your clothes and put on dry ones when it’s over.
-Clothes will dry very quickly at this temperatures.
+Clothes will dry very quickly at these temperatures.

 Public boats in Borneo